djf604/operon/docs/using_operon.rst

                                  [--logs-dir DIR] [pipeline-options]

-The set of accepted ``pipeline-options`` is defined by the pipeline itself and are meant to be values that change from run to run, such as input files, metadata, etc.
+The set of accepted ``pipeline-options`` is defined by the pipeline itself and are meant to be values that change from run to run, such as input files, metadata, etc. Three options will always exist:

+* ``pipeline-config`` can point to a pipeline config to use for this run only
+* ``parsl-config`` can point to a file containing JSON that represents a Parsl config to use for this run only
+* ``logs-dir`` can point to a location where log files from this run should be deposited; if it doesn't exist, it will be created; defaults to the currect directory

 When an Operon pipeline is run, under the hood it creates a Parsl workflow which can be run in many different ways depending on the accompanying Parl configuration.
 This means that while the definition for a pipeline run with the